 3. Used banana leaves can be mixed with natural fertilisers and can be utilised to grow plants.

-Thus, eating food served on banana leaves encompasses several benefits such as health, nutrition, hygienic, eco-friendly, etc. Hence, next time in case you get a chance to choose, definitely opt for eating food served on banana leaves.
+Food served on banana leaves encompasses several benefits such as health, nutrition, hygienic, eco-friendly, etc. Hence, next time in case you get a chance to choose, definitely opt for eating food served on banana leaves.